-For the past three decades, CHRISTOPHER ALDEN has been busy producing opera around the globe, consistently committed to keeping the art form challenging and vital.
+For the past few decades, CHRISTOPHER ALDEN (director) has been directing operas around the globe, committed to keeping the art form challenging and vital.

-Christopher Alden has worked with the most distinguished companies in the United States.
-For the Dallas Opera he directed Der Fliegende Holländer, Le Nozze di Figaro and Wozzeck, while his work with Houston Grand Opera included stagings of La Traviata , Madama Butterfly and the world premiere of Wallace and Korie’s Harvey Milk.
-For the Washington Opera he directed L'Incoronazione di Poppea and created a new I Capuleti ed i Montecchi starring Tatiana Troyanos.
-In Chicago he directed a new production of Rigoletto for Lyric Opera, as well as co-directing, with his twin brother David Alden, Le Nozze di Figaro, Così Fan Tutte , and Don Giovanni with the Chicago Symphony Orchestra under Daniel Barenboim
+Alden has worked with the most distinguished companies in the United States.
+For the Dallas Opera he directed Der fliegende Holländer, Le nozze di Figaro, and Wozzeck, while his work with Houston Grand Opera includes stagings of La traviata, Madama Butterfly, and the world premiere of Wallace and Korie’s Harvey Milk.
+For the Washington Opera he directed L’incoronazione di Poppea, and created a new I Capuleti ed i Montecchi starring Tatiana Troyanos.
+In Chicago he directed a new production of Rigoletto for Lyric Opera, as well as co-directing, with his twin brother David Alden, Le nozze di Figaro, Così fan tutte, and Don Giovanni with the Chicago Symphony Orchestra under Daniel Barenboim.

-Mr. Alde maintains particularly close relationships with several American opera companies.
-His history with San Francisco Opera includes new productions of Les Contes d’Hoffmann, L'Incoronazione di Poppea, I Vespri Siciliani, Thomson’s The Mother of Us All, Harvey Milk and the American premieres of Reimann’s Ghost Sonata and Henze’s Das Verratene Meer.
-He made his New York City Opera debut in 1979 with Rossini’s Le Comte Ory, which he had previously staged for Opera Theatre of Saint Louis and The Santa Fe Opera.
-Christopher Alden has created productions of L'Italiana in Algeri, Sousa’s The Glassblowers, The Rape of Lucretia and The Mother of Us All for both Glimmerglass Opera and for the New York City Opera.
-Mr. Alden returned to Glimmerglass to direct Offenbach’s Barbe-bleue .and Handel’s Imeneo .
-He has staged multiple works for New York's Eos Orchestra, including the Jonathan Dove reductions of Das Rheingold and Die Walkure , Mahler's Songs of a Wayfarer and Das Lied von der Erde , and Stravinsky's L'Histoire du Soldat and Renard .
-In 2001, he directed Gotham Chamber Opera's inaugural production, Mozart's Il Sogno di Scipione, and returned in 2005 to stage Handel's Arianna in Creta.
+His history with San Francisco Opera includes new productions of Les contes d’Hoffmann, L’incoronazione di Poppea, I vespri siciliani, Thomson’s The Mother of Us All, Harvey Milk, and the American premieres of Reimann’s Ghost Sonata and Henze’s Das verratene Meer.
+He made his New York City Opera debut in 1979 with Rossini’s Le comte Ory, which he had previously staged for Opera Theatre of Saint Louis and the Santa Fe Opera.
+For New York City Opera and Glimmerglass Opera, Christopher Alden has created productions of L’italiana in Algeri, Sousa’s The Glassblowers, The Rape of Lucretia, and The Mother of Us All.
+Alden returned to Glimmerglass to direct Offenbach’s Barbe-bleue and Handel’s Imeneo.

-For Pittsburgh Opera, Mr. Alden has produced Hansel and Gretel, Der Fliegende Hollander and Le Nozze di Figaro.
-He has also worked closely with Opera Omaha, where he has staged new productions of La Traviata , Aïda, Rigoletto, Madama Butterfly, Don Pasquale and The Barber of Seville.
-He has enjoyed great success with L’Opéra Français de New York, where his collaborations with Yves Abel included Poulenc’s Les Mamelles de Tirésias and La Dame de Monte Carlo, Offenbach’s La Grande Duchesse de Gerolstein, Orfee aux Enfers and La Perichole, Chabrier’s L'Etoile, and Gounod’s La Colombe.
+For Pittsburgh Opera, Alden has produced Hansel and Gretel, Der fliegende Holländer, and Le nozze di Figaro.
+He has also worked closely with Opera Omaha, where he has staged new productions of La traviata, Aïda, Rigoletto, Madama Butterfly, Don Pasquale, and The Barber of Seville.
+Alden has enjoyed great success with L’Opéra Français de New York, where his collaborations with Yves Abel included Poulenc’s Les mamelles de Tirésias and La same de Monte Carlo, Offenbach’s La grande duchesse de Gerolstein, Orfée aux enfers, and La Périchole, Chabrier’s L'étoile, and Gounod’s La Colombe.